a1exanderjung/trendt/README.md

 # Trend/t

 Trend/t: A simple tool to discover programming usage trends on GitHub over time.
-It builds a raw output of accumulated usage over the defined period as both a time-usage graph and raw data samples for the related search keywords.
+It builds an output of references to a particular set of keywords over a defined period of time.
+This can be used to plot a time-usage graph.

 ## Installation

-To permenantly onto your system,
+To permenantly install `trendt` onto your system,

 1. Install `git` and ensure it is available on your platform `PATH`,
 2. Install `Python 2.7` and `pip`
-3. Clone and cd into directory and use python setup to install:
+3. Clone and `cd` into this repository and use `setup.py` to install:
   ```
   $ python setup.py install
   ```